 \subsection{Preliminaries}

-\textbf{View and View Number.} In a distributed system, a \textit{view} is a particular configuration of nodes, where one node is designated as the primary.
+\textbf{View and View Number.} In a distributed system, a \textit{view} is a particular configuration of nodes, where one node is designated as the leader and proposes a set of transactions to be executed.
 A \textit{view number} is a monotonically increasing identifier associated with a specific view.
 Each node in the system uses a deterministic function to map a view number to a node ID, which uniquely identifies the node within the system.
-Specifically, given a view number $v$ and a set of nodes $N = {n_1, n_2, ..., n_k}$, each node $n_i \in N$ uses a function $f_v$ to map $v$ to a node ID $id_i = f_v(v)$, such that the primary node for view $v$ is identified by the node with ID $id_i = f_v(v)$ in the set $N$.
+Specifically, given a view number $v$ and a set of nodes $N = {n_1, n_2, ..., n_k}$, each node $n_i \in N$ uses a function $f_v$ to map $v$ to a node ID $id_i = f_v(v)$, such that the leader node for view $v$ is identified by the node with ID $id_i = f_v(v)$ in the set $N$.

 \textbf{Signature Aggregation.} VBFT uses signature aggregation \cite{Short-Signatures-from-the-Weil-Pairing,Boneh:2003,BDNSignatureScheme} in which signatures from nodes can be aggregated into a a single collective signature of constant size.
-Upon receipt of the messages ($M_1,M_2,\ldots, M_y$ where $ 2f+1 \leq y \leq n$) with their respective signatures ($\sigma_1,\sigma_2,\ldots, \sigma_y$) the primary then generates an aggregated signature $\sigma \gets AggSign(\{M_i, \sigma_i\}_{i \in N})$.
-The aggregated signature can be verified by replicas given the messages $M_1,M_2,\ldots, M_y$ where $ 2f+1 \leq y \leq n$, the aggregated signature $\sigma$, and public keys $PK_1,PK_2,\ldots,PK_y$.
+Upon receipt of the messages ($M_1,M_2,\ldots, M_y$ where $ 2f+1 \leq y \leq n$) with their respective signatures ($\sigma_1,\sigma_2,\ldots, \sigma_y$) the leader then generates an aggregated signature $\sigma \gets AggSign(\{M_i, \sigma_i\}_{i \in N})$.
+The aggregated signature can be verified by nodes given the messages $M_1,M_2,\ldots, M_y$ where $ 2f+1 \leq y \leq n$, the aggregated signature $\sigma$, and public keys $PK_1,PK_2,\ldots,PK_y$.
 Signature aggregation has previously been used in BFT-based protocols \cite{Castro:1999:PBF:296806.296824,Lamport:1982:BGP:357172.357176, Jalal-Window}.
 Any other signature scheme may also be used with VBFT as long as the identity of the message sender is known.

 \textbf{Block and Blockchain} Requests are also called transactions.
 In a blockchain, transactions are batched into blocks for efficiency.
 Each block contains a set of transactions and a hash pointer to the previous block, forming a chain of blocks called a blockchain.